LukasWoodtli/WebPage/pelican/content/arm_cortex_m3_architecture.md

 This page collects my notes about the Cortex-M3 architecture.
 In particular I use the *EFM32TG840F32* processor on a STK3300 starter kit ba Energy Micro.

+The EFM32TG has:
+- Number of interrupts: 23
+- No Memory Protection Unit (MPU)
+- No Embedded Trace Macrocell (ETM)

 [TOC]